Ryoichi2022/UFOs/README.md

 ### Individual entry box
 #### * Date
-The table includes sightings during the period from January 1, 2010 (1/1/2010) through January 13, 2010 (1/13/2010).
+The entire table includes sightings during the period from January 1, 2010 (1/1/2010) through January 13, 2010 (1/13/2010).
 If a date outside the period is entered, nothing will be displayed on the page.

 #### * City
 Various cities are available as entry option.
 Please be sure to type it only with lower cases.